 3. Get on your knees first.
 It’s best to start on your knees when you’re first getting on the board, which will help you get a feel for the board and maintain your balance.

 4. Slowly stand up.
 Standing on a paddle board doesn’t have to be like popping up on a surfboard.
 You don’t have to stand up quickly or all at once.

 Slow and steady wins the race.

-Once you’re on your knees, begin to stand up, keeping your feet shoulder-width apart.
+Once you’re on your knees, start to stand up, keeping your feet shoulder-width apart.
 Think about doing a lunge.

 Keep one knee on the board while you lift the opposite foot and step down on the board, just like a lunge.
 Then bring the other foot up.

 Be sure to keep your center of gravity over the center of the board.

 Sure, it’s cool to stand up and paddle, but if you’re not quite ready to stand up, that’s okay!
 Many people paddle from the kneeling or seated position, which is a great way to get used to being on the board and work your way to standing up.